-It was much better than my old ADHD medication: 6 cans of caffeinated cola each day, and the adrenaline rush of taking on a thousand things at once, writing and producing television, performing comedy onstage…
+It was much better than my old ADHD medication: 6 cans of cola per day, and the adrenaline rush of taking on a thousand things at once.

-You should understand that Ava was vegetarian, sometimes vegan, heavily into yoga, and rarely, if ever took medication for anything.
+But Ava wasn’t a fan of me taking medication.
+You should understand that Ava was vegetarian, sometimes vegan, heavily into yoga, and rarely, if ever took medication.
 Ava wasn’t pushy about her lifestyle.
 She was simply into healthy living.

 So while Ava didn’t come right out and say it, I knew she was not pleased that I was taking Ritalin every morning.
-There was always a look, “Do you still need to take that?”
+“Do you still need to take that?”
 Ironically, she had no strong opinion about the thyroid pill I took every morning as well.

-At this point, our documentary ADD & Loving It?! was just one idea out of dozens that I was developing.
+At this point, our documentary ADD & Loving It?! was just one idea out of 30, that I was developing.
 So this was before we’d interviewed 75 ADHD experts for TotallyADD.com.
-Over 30 of the top names address every aspect of medication in our epic series, ADHD Medication: Straight Answers to Big Questions.
+This was before we knew that ADHD medication had 1st been used in 1937, and that the long-term effects are pretty well understood.

 So… I stopped.
 Cold.

 That’s the beauty of stimulant medication.
 I didn’t have any severe withdrawal symptoms.
 Perhaps a slight headache for a day.
-Far less than the ones I’ve had whenever I had cut out caffeine from my daily intake.
+Far less than the ones I’ve had whenever I’ve stopped drinking coffee.

-Near the end of filming, we shot an entire afternoon of Patrick and Janis talking on a very comfy couch.
-They opened up about everything they had gone through, what they were learning, and what the future might bring
+Near the end of filming, I spent an entire afternoon interviewing Patrick and Janis.
+They talked about everything they had gone through, what they were learning, and what the future might bring.

 Opinion vs. Reality